zzzprojects/learn-orm/tutorials/csharp-tutorial/constructors.md

 ## What Is a Constructor?

-The constructor is a special method of a class, which does not have a return type, has the same name as the name of its class.
+The constructor is a special method of a class, which does not have a return type, it has the same name as the name of its class.

  - The main purpose of the constructor is to initialize the memory, allocated for the object, where its fields will be stored.
  - You can call the constructor using the `new` keyword.